Daniel Ritzenthaler

 These are similar forms of the same fear:

-2. Our idea will only work by improving several specific things simultaneously and we’re too scared to pick one.
+2. Our idea will work by improving several specific things simultaneously and we’re scared to pick one.

 Neither of these fears are true.